vadlakalpana/SQL-Data-Warehouse-Project/README.md

 This project demonstrates a comprehensive data warehousing and analytical solution, from building a data warehouse to generate actionable insights.
 Designed as a portfolio project highlights the best practices in the industries like Data Engineering and Data Analytics.

-# 🏢 Modern Data Warehouse Project (SQL Server)
+# 🏢 Modern Data Warehouse Project (MYSQL)

-Develop a modern data warehouse using **SQL Server** to consolidate sales data from multiple source systems, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using **MYSQL** to consolidate sales data from multiple source systems, enabling analytical reporting and informed decision-making.

 ---